ArthurHeitmann/arctic_shift/api/README.md

 - `"Word1 Word2"` searches for `Word1` followed by `Word2`, possibly with other words in between
 - `Word1 OR Word2` searches for `Word1` or `Word2`
 - `Word1 -Word2` searches for `Word1` but not `Word2`

+## Other notes

+**Query timeout**

+If you receive the message `"Query timed out"`, you probably used a parameter combination that I haven't optimized.
+Try reducing the `limit` parameter or use a more specific filter (`after`, `before`, `subreddit`, `author`).
+This usually happens with `body`, `selftext` or `title` parameters.

+**Upvotes count and number of comments**

+The upvotes count and number of comments have usually not been updated since the post was created.
+This is because the post/comment was archived shortly after creation, and has not been updated since.